 Lack of fertilizer won’t kill a bamboo plant, but it will certainly grow bigger and brighter with regular feeding.
 Bamboo prefers a mix that’s high in nitrogen.
 Any fertilizer intended for grass is fine for bamboo.
 But I generally prefer to use some local horse manure or organic compost.
+Chicken poop is another excellent additive, with more nitrogen, phosphorus and potassium than any other manure.
 Any of these can be added a couple times a year.

 Sunburn on bamboo leaves